hack4faith/colossians/Quick-Start/team-meet-ups.md

 ## **#Hack4Faith Team Meet-ups**

-One part of studying God's Word is the joy in sharing what you have learned and hearing what others have learned from the Holy Spirit's teaching. **#Hack4Faith** team meet-ups support this through a shared facilitation model -- a different team member is intended to facilitate each meet-up.
+One part of studying God's Word is the joy in sharing what you have learned and hearing what others have learned from the Holy Spirit's teaching (John 14:26). **#Hack4Faith** team meet-ups support this through a shared facilitation model -- a different team member is intended to facilitate each meet-up.
 Therefore, there is no designated "teacher" in a **#Hack4Faith** team.
 Questions that arise become opportunities for further research, discussion with others outside the team and then insights can be shared back with the team at the next meet-up.
 How cool!

 This document provides some simple tips on team meet-ups, whether in-person or virtual.